 Accidents at Work (Employers Liability) –

 Accidents that happen at work can happen for a variety of reasons.
 Some are due to employers not following health and safety laws and procedures correctly.
 And allowing employees to work in ill-fitting settings without the proper tools and environment.

 Accidents that happen at the workplace can be very serious.
 Employers must carry out all health and safety procedures correctly, ensuring that their employers are safe and out of harm’s way.

 Slip, trip and Fall –

-Trips often occur due to loose flooring, obstacles in the way that are placed unnecessary.
-Often a lot of trips happen due to poor maintenance of pavements, where pavements are broken or have lifted and have not been fixed.
+Such accidents can happen anywhere in public (public liability) or privately owned premises (occupiers liability).
+Slips can happen due to premises having wet floors without any signs indicating that the floor is wet.
+Trips often occur due to loose flooring, obstacles in the way that are placed unnecessarily.
+Often, many trips happen due to poor maintenance of pavements, where pavements are broken or have lifted and have not been fixed.